 What is veganic agriculture?

 We have also seen many studies of how organic crops using factory farmed manure have been shown to absorb the toxic products used in these factory farms….
-Which is ironic because people buy organic think that they are avoiding chemicals and pesticides otherwise used in mass produced products.
-But because these very same organic foods and drinks are farmed with toxic manure, they are consuming that very poison… It should be noted that it is very common for large USDA certified organic vegetable farms (which supply most of all the organic produce we buy in grocery stores) to rely almost exclusively on slaughterhouse by- products like chicken manure, blood, bone and fishmeal to provide nutrients for their plants.
+Which is ironic because people who buy organic think that they are avoiding chemicals and pesticides otherwise used in mass-produced products.
+But because these very same organic foods and drinks are farmed with toxic manure, they are consuming that very poison… It should be noted that it is very common for large USDA certified organic vegetable farms (which supply most of all the organic produce we buy in grocery stores) to rely almost exclusively on slaughterhouse by-products like chicken manure, blood, bone, and fishmeal to provide nutrients for their plants.
 Something to think about and why we at Vegan Wines are not hung up in certifications, because there simply are too many loopholes and unclean ingredients allowed in these products.